 Master of Social Work and Master of Public Health Joint Degree

-The Master of Social Work and the Master of Public Health (MSW/MPH) joint degree program is offered by the School of Social Work, and Department of Family Medicine and Public Health Sciences, School of Medicine.
+The Master of Social Work and the Master of Public Health (MSW/MPH) joint degree program is offered by the School of Social Work, and the Department of Family Medicine and Public Health Sciences, School of Medicine.

-The MSW/MPH Joint Degree will meet the requirements of both MSW and MPH Degrees by requiring:
+The MSW/MPH joint degree will meet the requirements of both MSW and MPH degrees by requiring:

 - Grades and Transcripts: Minimum undergraduate grade point average of 3.0 and a copy of all post-secondary school transcripts are required including all requirements for admission to the Graduate School.
 Demonstrated math proficiency evidenced by a grade of B or above in a college-based mathematics or statistics course, preferably within the last 5 years.
 Applicants with a deficiency in this requirement may be asked to take a college-level algebra course before being considered for admission into the joint degree program.